statgen/pheweb/README.md

 Get credentials for a running cluster:
 `gcloud container clusters get-credentials [CLUSTER-NAME] --zone=europe-west1-b`

-PheWeb of R1 results is running in the cluster `pheweb-r1`

 Or create a new cluster:
 `gcloud container clusters create [CLUSTER-NAME] --num-nodes=1 --machine-type=n1-standard-1 --zone=europe-west1-b`